You Too, Can “Pop Up;” A How-to Guide to Creating a Community Based Pop Up Playground

 Continuing Education Credit Information

 See each course listing for the type and amount of each continuing education credit available.
-Individual courses for engineers and architects are not subject to pre-approval.
-HalfMoon Education does not apply for landscape courses or land surveyor courses in NJ or TN, unless expressly stated.
+Individual courses for engineers and architects are not subject to preapproval.
+HalfMoon Education does not apply for land surveyor courses in NJ, MO, TN or NY unless expressly stated.
+The Florida DBPR Board of Landscape Architecture generally accepts courses approved by the Landscape Architecture Continuing Education System (LA CES).
+Landscape architects licensed in Florida are encouraged to review The 2021 Florida Statutes, 481.313(4) to determine course eligibility.

 HalfMoon Education Certifying Entities